 So, what did I think?
 While I think there’s a lot of interesting data here, I think the story could’ve been tighter.
 First and foremost, for obvious reasons, correlation does not mean causation.
 This was not a true controlled experiment – we don’t know for a fact if more/specific types of bacteria cause mosquitos to be drawn to them or if there’s something else that explains both the amount/type of bacteria and the attractiveness of an individual’s skin scent to a mosquito.
 Secondly, Figure 2 leaves much to be desired in terms of establishing a strong trendline.
 Yes, if I squint (and ignore their very leading trendline) I can see a positive correlation – but truth be told, the scatterplot looks like a giant mess, especially if you include the red squares that go with “Not HA or PA”.
 For a future study, I think it’d be great if they could get around this to show stronger causation with direct experimentation (i.e. extracting the odorants from Staphylococcus and/or Pseudomonas and adding them to a “clean” skin sample, etc)

 With that said, I have to applaud the researchers for tackling a fascinating topic by taking a very different angle.
-I’ve blogged before about papers on dealing with malaria, but the subject matter is usually focused on how to directly kill or impede the parasite (Plasmodium falciparums).
+Coverage of malaria is usually focused on how to directly kill or impede the parasite (Plasmodium falciparums).
 This is the first treatment of the “ecology” of malaria – specifically the ecology of the bacteria on your skin!
 While the authors don’t promise a “cure for malaria”, you can tell they are excited about what they’ve found and the potential to find ways other than killing parasites/mosquitos to help deal with malaria, and I look forward to seeing the other ways that our skin bacteria impact our lives.

 Paper: Verhulst et al. “Composition of Human Skin Microbiota Affects Attractiveness to Malaria Mosquitoes.”
 PLoS ONE 6(12).
 17 Nov 2011. doi:10.1371/journal.pone.0028991